CAFA-Challenge/CAFA_evaluation/walkthrough.md

     | ('T100900000782', 0.04) | cco        |      10090 | MOUSE   |  23.523 | 10.8047 |       0 |         23.523 |    0 | 10.8047 |             0.685249 |                 1 |   54 |    9 |    0 | 3840.14 |    0.857143 |        1 |
     | ('T100900000782', 0.05) | cco        |      10090 | MOUSE   |  23.523 | 10.8047 |       0 |         23.523 |    0 | 10.8047 |             0.685249 |                 1 |   54 |    9 |    0 | 3840.14 |    0.857143 |        1 |
     ```
+   > It should be noted, that not all possible thresholds are covered.
+Instead, only threshold values from the raw prediction data are used.
+This minimizes the size of the DataFrames by omitting what would be redundant data.

 2. Once a DataFrame for each species/ontology pair has been generated, `evaluate_cross_species.py` can be used to compute per-ontology, cross-species metrics.
 This file uses the same yaml configuration file as `evaluate_species_prediction.py` in the previous step.